Compare Funeral Insurance in Spain — Decesos Quotes for Expats

 Match the cover tier (basic, standard, premium), repatriation inclusion and premium type (level vs natural) across quotes.
 Decesos products are surprisingly similar across major insurers; the main differences are English-language service and the network of funeral homes available.

-For UK, Irish and Dutch expats the strongest combination is Generali Decesos Premier with repatriation, through a Spanish exclusive broker.
-English documents, English claims, full repatriation, no age limit and no medical questions.
+For UK, Irish and Dutch expats the strongest combination is Generali Decesos Premier with repatriation, through a Spanish exclusive agent.
+English documents, English claims, full repatriation, no medical questions and entry up to age 69.

 Level premium from €15–€25/month at age 50; €25–€40/month at age 65 with repatriation; €40–€65/month at age 80 with full repatriation.
 Premium type matters — level stays fixed for life, natural rises with age.